https://webassign.org

 Fill-in-Blank ( 1.0 marks) Whole-Paper View Save Problem

-A centrifuge rotor rotating at 10,300 rpm is shut off and mwog5o 9q46wvnb*7unum.*j pis eventually brought unifor4mpm. u5jw*qn9vub6wg o *no7mly to rest by a frictional torque of 1.2 $m \cdot N$ If the mass of the rotor is 4.80 kg and it can be approximated as a solid cylinder of radius 0.0710 m, through how many revolutions will the rotor turn before coming to rest, $rev$ how long will it take? s
+A centrifuge rotor rotating at 10, .btioa tig ;-qm4(q 5:liany7300 rpm is shut off and is eventually brought uniformly to rest by a o.-ygm t(biq ili5a: nt7;a4q frictional torque of 1.2 $m \cdot N$ If the mass of the rotor is 4.80 kg and it can be approximated as a solid cylinder of radius 0.0710 m, through how many revolutions will the rotor turn before coming to rest, $rev$ how long will it take? s

 Correct Answer: Click here for detailed solution